Administration¶

 - Integration accounts — reports active integration accounts, assigned device counts, last authentication time, and last error.

-- Disk — checks writeability and reports free/used space for upload paths, including dashcam and voice uploads.
+- Disk — checks writeability and reports free/used space for upload paths, including dashcam, voice, and ticket uploads.

 - Database — checks query latency and reports pool class, size, connections in pool, checked-out connections, overflow, and database type when available.